YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

 ---
 title: 'Birational Geometry Note: Kahler minimal model program'
-date: 2025-01-10
+date: 2025-01-18
 permalink: /posts/2025/01/Kahler-MMP/
 tags:
   - Birational geometry
   - Complex analytic geometry
 ---

 The aim of this note is to introduce the minimal model program for Kahler varieties.
-Compared with the well-known minimal model program for projective varieties, the theory of Kahler minimal model program will have the following 3 major difficuilties: (1) Mori bend-and-break technique: Mori bend and break is not known for Kahler varieties, (2) The base point free theorem: Since Kahler manifold with big line bundle is automatic projective, thus big line bundle does not make sense on (non-projective) Kahler manifold, (3) Contraction theorem: In the classical MMP, we require the base point free theorem to produce some semi-ampleness divisor.
+Compared with the well-known minimal model program for projective varieties, the theory of Kahler minimal model program will have the following 3 major difficuilties: (1) Mori bend-and-break technique: Mori bend and break is not known for Kahler varieties, (2) The base point free theorem and cone theorem: Since Kahler manifold with big line bundle is automatic projective, thus big line bundle does not make sense on (non-projective) Kahler manifold, (3) Contraction theorem: In the classical MMP, we require the base point free theorem to produce some semi-ampleness divisor.
 This semi-ample divisor will induce the negative contraction morphism, this approach is not very clear under Kaerhler setting.

-For Kahler 3 fold, the minimal model program is well established (see [Minimal models for Kahler 3-fold](https://link.springer.com/article/10.1007/s00222-015-0592-x), and [Bimeromorphic geometry of Kahler threeholds](https://math.univ-cotedazur.fr/~hoering/articles/a30-kaehler-survey.pdf), and [The log minimal model program for Kahler 3-folds](https://arxiv.org/pdf/2009.05924v4)).
-Höring and Peternell's idea is to construct the contraction morphism in Kaehler MMP via nef reduction map, and the theory depends on the deformation theoretic analysis of negative extremal ray.
-They divde the problem into 3 cases based on the rigidity of the generator of that negative extremal ray.

 Here is the outline: